Managing the risks from handling cytotoxic medicines

 - where risk control measures do not adequately control risks

-- on request from a health and safety representative.
+- on request from an HSR.

 - When determining which control strategies to apply to eliminate or reduce risks from the handling of cytotoxic medicines.